oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 An SD-JWT is a JWT that MUST be signed using the Issuer's private key.
-The payload of an SD-JWT MUST contain the `_sd_alg` claim described in the following, MAY contain one or more selectively disclosable claims, and MAY contain a Holder's public key or a reference thereto, as well as further claims such as `iss`, `iat`, etc. as defined or required by the application using SD-JWTs.
+The payload of an SD-JWT MUST contain the `_sd_alg` claim described in (#hash_function_claim).
+The SD-JWT payload MAY contain one or more selectively disclosable claims.
+It MAY also contain a Holder's public key or a reference thereto, as well as further claims such as `iss`, `iat`, etc. as defined or required by the application using SD-JWTs.